-Adult patients (≥ 18 years) who have been prescribed treatment with HyQvia will be enrolled in the EEA.
+Adult patients with PIDD who have been prescribed, or have started treatment with HYQVIA will be enrolled in the US and other countries worldwide where HYQVIA is licensed, as needed.
+Subject age will be compatible with local package insert requirements.
 Treatment regimens will be prescribed at the discretion of the attending physician in accordance with routine clinical practice.
-Site visits and all other medical care will be performed as is standard for the site and for the subject's healthcare.
-In addition, however, the subject will be requested to have additional blood samples drawn at the time of routine laboratory assessments approximately every 3 months but no more often than 4 times a year, for the measurement of anti-rHuPH20 antibodies, as requested by the CHMP.
-If testing for anti-rHuPH20 antibodies is not done for any reason, all other laboratory data will be collected as available.
+Site visits and all other medical care will be performed as is standard for the site and for the subject's healthcare, with the exception of the assessment of antibodies against rHuPH20.
+If testing for antibodies against rHuPH20 is not done, all other laboratory data will be collected as available.

-Women who are pregnant at the time of enrollment should be encouraged to enroll in the pregnancy registry that is described in Baxalta Protocol 161301: Pregnancy Registry to collect Long-Term Safety Data from Women treated with HyQvia, if locally available, or otherwise may participate in this study.
+Women who are pregnant at the time of enrollment should be encouraged to enrol in the pregnancy registry that is described in Baxalta Protocol 161301: Pregnancy Registry to collect Long-Term Safety Data from Women treated with HYQVIA (Immune Globulin (Human) 10% with rHuPH20) (see also Section 7.2.5), if locally available, or otherwise may participate in this study.

-Pregnant or breast feeding women may continue in the study at the investigator's discretion.
-If a woman prematurely withdraws from the study because of being pregnant or planning to become pregnant, she should be encouraged to participate in the pregnancy registry (Baxalta Protocol 161301).
+Pregnant or breast feeding women may continue in the study at the investigator's discretion (see Section 7.1.
+Refer also to the local package insert/prescribing information). if a woman prematurely withdraws from the study because of being pregnant or planning to become pregnant, she should be encouraged to participate in the pregnancy registry (Baxalta Protocol 161301).